 There have been numerous moments in the history of the Trojans that have proven miraculous, from recruiting day to the gridiron and from the regular season to bowl games.
 In Miracle Moments in USC Football History, Dan Weber details the team’s greatest achievements, from winning their first BCS national championship of many in 1928 over the favored Stanford team, to its notable rivalries with Notre Dame and crosstown enemy UCLA, USC’s role in breaking the color barrier in college football, its legendary 1972 championship team, the famous O.J.
 Simpson 64-yard game-winning run over the top-ranked UCLA Bruins, the arrival of head coach Pete Carroll, the famous Bush Push, Jake Olson’s historic snap in 2017, and much more.

 In doing so, Weber highlights the key players and coaches and reveals the high level of excitement that comes with being a USC Trojans fan.
-Complete with full-color photos, this book makes the perfect gift for young and old fans alike of the USC Trojans football team!
+Complete with full-color photos, this book makes the perfect gift for young and old fans of the USC Trojans football team alike!

 SubtitleThe Turning Points, the Memorable Games, the Incredible Records